 Artwork and Other Valuables

 Ensure irreplaceable heirlooms, expensive artwork and other valuables are packed first, in layers, says Angie’s List, so they’re out of harm’s way.
-Place them in storage to protect them while you move.
+Locate them in storage to save them while you move.

 Flooring and Carpeting

 You didn’t buff your hardwood floors or shampoo your carpets to see them scratched and soiled.
-Protect them from foot and furniture treads by placing plastic or cloth tarps down or use plywood sheets or carpet film protectors, recommends My Moving Reviews.
-If you have extra moving boxes, dismantle them to create a path.
-Carry furniture across floors and roll up carpet when necessary.
+Secure them from foot and furniture steps by putting cloth or plastic tarps down or use carpet film protectors, or plywood sheets recommends My Moving Reviews.
+If you have additional moving boxes, destroy them to develop a path.
+Bring furniture across floors and roll up carpet when needed.
 Before entering, wipe feet on the doormat.

 Furniture and Appliances

-Take inventory and check your furniture for previous damage, photographing each piece for reference.
+Grab inventory and test your furniture for previous damage, photographing every piece for reference.
 When delivered, double-check for new damage.
-Always use straps to secure furniture, and moving pads to cover them.
+Always use straps to protect furniture, and moving pads to shield them.
 Use a handcart for further assistance.

 Doorways and Walls

 Doorways take the brunt of moving day, so protect them by padding them with foam, suggests My Moving Reviews, or temporarily take them off the hinges.
 Pad narrow hallways, too, so they’re not scratched or dented.
-Banisters also suffer, even break, says My Moving Reviews, so cover them with moving pads.
+Banisters also experience, even break, say My Moving Reviews, and so protect them with moving pads.

 How to Protect Your New Home

 Once you’ve settled in your new home, now’s the time to safeguard it from damage.
 By using felt pads under furniture and rubber pads under small kitchen appliances, says Martha Stewart, you can prevent scratches and scuffs.
-Different pads exist for every type of furniture and household item, so investigate what you need and visit your local home or hardware store or website to buy them.
+Different pads exist for each kind of household and furniture item, so examine what you want and visit your local home or hardware store or website to buy them.
 Other protective measures include doorstops and corner guards that not only prevent marks on walls but protect little ones from bumping their heads.
-With a little elbow grease and padding, you can protect every surface of your home and keep it looking great, too.
+With a little elbow padding and grease, you can save each surface of your home and keep it looking super, too.